jgnewman/quartermaster/README.md

 ```

 ### Select
 Generates a stylable select menu built on top of a raw `select` element for accessibility.
 Allows capturing the field ref via a function such as `elem => this.myRef = elem`.
 Is controlled by a `value`, and takes an array of `options` objects and a `changeHandler` for capturing value updates.
+If `isCompact` is true, it will generate a smaller version of the component.

 ```typescript
 interface SelectProps {